-The course covers a total of (12) modules, a new module assigned each week, quizzes, course discussions and the final exam.
+The course covers a total of (10) modules, a new module assigned each week, quizzes, course discussions and upon successful completion of the course the student is eligible to take the CICP certification exam.

 Students are encouraged to stay current with their completion of course work.
-You must complete assignments, modules and quizzes prior to the close of the course (week 7 there is a break).
+You must complete assignments, modules and quizzes prior to the close of the course.

 A knowledgeable instructor is available to provide guidance and answer your questions.

 FCIB believes that grading for a course should not only test knowledge, but also how that knowledge is used.
 Since an important part of credit and risk management depends on successful interaction with internal and external customers, interaction among the students and the instructor is considered critical to successfully completing the online program.

 This course is designed to prepare students for the Certified International Credit Professional (CICP) designation.
 Students who complete the course successfully will be eligible to take the certification exam.